EpicSprout/ShellLink/README.md

 - Windows: Right-click → Properties → Security → Remove all users except yourself

 ### SSH config not working
+- Ensure `ssh-config/.env` exists and has valid `HOST_` entries
-- Check `~/.ssh/config` exists and points to the right file
+- Check `~/.ssh/config` exists and was generated correctly
 - Verify permissions: `ls -la ~/.ssh/config` should show `-rw-------`
+- On Linux/macOS, `~/.ssh/config` is symlinked to the generated config; on Windows it's copied

 ---